nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 * Why is it called the Sieve of Erasthones?

-## Learn How to Code the Sieve of Erasthones Algorithm
+## Learn How to Code the Sieve of Eratosthones Algorithm

 [Programming is problem solving](https://jarednielsen.com/programming-problem-solving/).
 There are four steps we need to take to solve any programming problem: